GPT1 – Improving Language Understanding by Generative Pre-Training

 torch.Size([40478])

-There are a total of 40478 logits, i.e. there is a vocabulary of 40478 tokens and we have to see which token has the highest probability, to do this we first calculate the softmax
+There is a total of 40478 logits, meaning there is a vocabulary of 40478 tokens and we need to determine which token has the highest probability.
+To do this, we first calculate the softmax.

 softmax_logits = torch.softmax(nex_token_logits, dim=0)